SimpleDataLabsInc/prophecy-docs/docs/getting-started/getting-started-with-low-code-sql.md

 To continue learning and expanding your skills with Prophecy, explore other tutorials within our documentation, or apply your newfound knowledge to address real-world business challenges!

-If you ever encounter any difficulties, don't hesitate to Contact.us@Prophecy.io or join our [Slack community](https://prophecy-io-support.slack.com/join/shared_invite/zt-moq3xzoj-~5MSJ6WPnZfz7bwsqWi8tQ#/shared-invite/email) for assistance.
+If you ever encounter any difficulties, don't hesitate to reach out to us (Contact.us@Prophecy.io) or join our [Slack community](https://prophecy-io-support.slack.com/join/shared_invite/zt-moq3xzoj-~5MSJ6WPnZfz7bwsqWi8tQ#/shared-invite/email) for assistance.
 We're here to help!

 ---